Cartagena Cruise Port Guide

 • No Tenders: Direct dock every time

-• Info kiosk, taxi rank, bus stop at pier
+• Info kiosk, taxi stand, bus stop at pier

 Main Zones